DEV Community

 Store

-Your components don't get direct access to the state management library.
-All data the component needs is called from a service, which calls a use case, which interacts with with repositories implemented by resources.
-It's then that the resource interacts with the store on behalf of components.
+Your components don’t get direct access to the state management library.
+All data the component needs is called from a service, which calls a use case, which interacts with repositories implemented by resources.
+Depending on the responsibility you assign to the store, it’s likely the resource that interacts with the store on behalf of components.

 Let's expand on our previous example to see how that works.
 Say we want to store the recipes in the store the first time we hit the API.
 And we also want to avoid hitting the API again if the recipes are already stored: